GenAI-interaction-research/.github/profile/README.md

 ---

-*Thanks for checking out this early-stage project!
+*Thanks for checking out this project!
 We look forward to building a valuable resource for GenAI-powered web development together.*